 • Click on Open.

-• Click on OK then click on Yes.
+• Click on OK, then click on Yes.

-• Click on OK, enter your login name and password then click on OK.
+• Click on OK, enter your login name and password, then click on OK.

 Note: If you haven’t restored the data from the backup, you should contact Sage experts and ask them if the data can be restored.

-Solution: Update the Sage 50 Version
+Solution 3: Update the Sage 50 Version

-• Log into your server and launch Sage 50 by right-clicking on the icon and selecting Run as Administrator
+• Log in to your server and launch Sage 50 by right-clicking on the icon and selecting Run as Administrator

 • Click on Services> Check For Updates> Check Now